someengineering/fixinventory/docs/source/getting_started/setup_individual_components.rst

 The component set-up takes 20 minutes.
 The duration of the first collect process depends on the size of your environment - usually 5-10 minutes.

-To start filling the Cloudkeeper graph with resource data you will need AWS credentials.
+To start filling the Cloudkeeper graph with resource data you will need AWS credentials with proper permissions.

+You can look up specific permission configurations in your :ref:`access-permissions` section.

 We assume you have done our :ref:`quickstart`.

 Prepare your environment